grig23/primetime.en/help/programming/tvsdk-1.4-for-ios/c-psdk-ios-1.4-drm-content-security/c-psdk-ios-1.4-apple-fairplay-tvsdk/t-psdk-ios-1.4-drm-enable-fairplay.md

 ---
 description: You can implement Apple FairPlay Streaming, which is Apple's DRM solution, in your TVSDK applications.
-seo-description: You can implement Apple FairPlay Streaming, which is Apple's DRM solution, in your TVSDK applications.
-seo-title: Enable Apple FairPlay in TVSDK applications
 title: Enable Apple FairPlay in TVSDK applications
-uuid: fafffdb9-09f9-45fb-9957-3c6e95ed55f9
 ---

 # Enable Apple FairPlay in TVSDK applications{#enable-apple-fairplay-in-tvsdk-applications}